Vogelbach somehow hobbles home, Brewers top Diamondbacks 5-0 - WTMJ

 PHOENIX (AP) — Burly slugger Daniel Vogelbach hobbled home on one leg when Arizona’s defense fell asleep, and the Diamondbacks dropped back into a rut Tuesday night with a 5-0 loss to the Milwaukee Brewers.

 The hit normally would’ve scored Vogelbach without a play.
-But Vogelbach pulled up lame just after rounding third base and even veered away from the plate.
+But he pulled up lame just after rounding third base and even veered away from the plate.

 Arizona infielders Josh Rojas and Nick Ahmed, however, never saw Vogelbach in distress.
 Instead, they tossed the ball to each other after getting the relay despite the waving and hollering from Crichton, catcher Daulton Varsho and teammates.